 Considering TEE market shortage since 2017, in 2018 the MED enabled DSOs to ask GSE for so called "virtual TEE", only if they collected at least 30% of their minimum obligation achievement.
+This allowance was confirmed by the May 2021 decree, and the minimum obligation achievement necessary to access to the virtual TEE has been diminished up to 20%.

 The methods for assessing the energy saving achieved by the individual measures implemented are now included in the guidelines issued by the MED in 2017 and in May 2019 (Operator's guide prepared by GSE).
+Updated operational guidelines are expected within 2022.